mesosphere/dcos-commons/frameworks/template/README.md

 - _LIST PORT OPTIONS AND WHERE THEY ARE LOCATED IN THE CONFIG HERE_

 <a name="storage-volumes"></a>

+### Networks
+You can specify that a pod should join the `dcos` overlay network, a [Virtual Network](https://docs.mesosphere.com/latest/networking/virtual-networks/#virtual-network-service-dns) that supports having one IP address per pod.
+When a pod joins an overlay network it gets its own IP address and has access to its own array of ports.
+Therefore when a pod specifies that it is joining dcos we ignore the ports resource requirements, because the pod will not consume the ports on the host machine.
+The DNS for pods on the overlay network is <task_name>.<framework_name>.autoip.dcos.thisdcos.directory.

+**Note** that this DNS will also work for pods on the host network. **Because the ports resources are not used when a pod is on the overlay network, we do not allow a pod to be moved from the dcos overlay to the host network or vice-versa.** This is to prevent potential starvation of the task when the host with the reserved resources for the task does not have the available ports required to launch the task.

 ### Storage Volumes

 The service supports two volume types: